Updated November 2023.

 One idea I wanted to create a statistic around is the correlation of keywords and traffic/rank increase.
 Unfortunately, I couldn’t pull up historical keyword data, so I’ll have to use an example instead.

-My prediction is that adding keywords to the text won't really help increase rankings.
+My prediction: Adding keywords to the text won’t really help increase rankings.

 For example, this post ranks number one (well, technically zero) for the keyword “video editing guide”:

 However, if you go to the post, you’ll notice that doing a control + F search, the keyword “video editing guide” is nowhere to be found on the post:

 In fact, when I looked up the post in Ahrefs, only one of the keywords it ranks in position one for exists verbatim in the blog post:

 Therefore, my prediction confirmed that adding these broader keywords won’t boost your post’s performance.

 Instead, Google has become savvy at distinguishing the meaning of a post.
 Therefore, Google will rank the best article on video editing for all related keywords, including “guide,” “tips,” “how-to,” etc.